Dekr0/Dekr0/todo/audio_modding.md

 ### Aftertouch MCX

 - Make sure tail do not muffle all surrounding sound
+- Reload SFX

 ## AC8

 ### Bushmaster 25mm

 - Investigate why oil rig do not use the tail layer of handheld autocannon.
+- Attempt to solve the transient layer not being to sound as loud as possible